juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 **TIP**

 A tip when typing file or directory names: you can use the TAB key to auto-complete names.
 Just type the first few letters and press TAB, and it will fill in the rest for you if there is a unique match.
+Try typing: **LOAD AP** and press enter to see it autocomplete.

 :::